semijacks/apollo-server-express-template/readme.md

-This is a template for create apollo-server-express apps
+This is a template for creating apollo-server-express apps